 - Qualified Person (QP)

-- Stufenplanbeauftragter pursuant to Section 63a German Drug Law (in an EU country)
+- Stufenplanbeauftragter (Graduated Plan Officer) pursuant to Section 63a of the German Medicinal Products Act (in an EU Member State)

 - Pharmacovigilance Master File (PSMF)

 The transfer of the functions and activities to the EU or the EEA should have taken place before 1 January 2021.
-However, in ongoing DCP approval procedures, the relevant changes can still be submitted with the Day 106 or Day 160 response.
-In ongoing MRP procedures, only a change of applicant or future Marketing Authorisation Holder (MAH) with the Day 40 response is possible; all other changes must be applied for and completed by variation applications before the start of the MRP.
+However, in ongoing DCP approval procedures, the relevant changes can still be submitted with the day 106 or day 160 response.

-From 1 January 2021, for medicinal products where at least one of the above persons/activities is based solely in the UK the following applies:
+Starting on 1 January 2021, the following applies for medicinal products where at least one of the above persons/activities is based solely in the UK:

-- They are no longer EU compliant and may not be placed on the market in the EU/EEA.
+- They are no longer in compliance with the EU acquis and may not be placed on the market in the EU/EEA.

-- Batch control and batch release may take place in NI.
+- Batch control and batch release may take place in Northern Ireland.

-Third country regulations will then apply to imports from the UK - the details of the trade agreement between the EU and the UK must be taken into account.
+Third country regulations apply to imports from the UK as of 1 January 2021- the details of the trade agreement between the EU and the UK must be observed.

 Recognition of EU certificates for the batch release of blood products and vaccines by the Paul-Ehrlich-Institut

 As of 1 January 2021 the United Kingdom (UK) will no longer participate in the mutual recognition of Official Control Authority Batch Release (OCABR) and Official Batch Protocol Review (OBPR) between the EU/EEA and the UK.
-The UK cannot issue EU/EEA OCABR/OBPR certificates and batch release certificates from the UK issued from this date forward will not be recognised in the EU/EEA.
+The UK cannot issue EU/EEA OCABR/OBPR certificates and batch release certificates from the UK issued as of 1 January 2021 are no longer recognised in the EU/EEA.

-However, in line with the Q&A of the EU Commission from 13 March 2020, it remains possible for individual member states to use EU/EEA OCABR/OBPR certificates issued by the UK by 31 December 2020 as part of their release process for batches placed on their market from 01 January 2021 onward without requiring additional OCABR/OBPR testing for those batches.
+However, in line with the Q&A of the EU Commission from 13 March 2020, it remains possible for individual Member States to use EU/EEA OCABR/OBPR certificates issued by the UK by 31 December 2020 as part of their release process for batches placed on their market after 31 December 2021 without requiring additional OCABR/OBPR testing for those batches.

 The Paul-Ehrlich-Institut shares the view of the EU Commission and EDQM.
-It considers even after the end of the transition period on 31.12.2020 the EU certificates issued by the British authorities National Institute for Biological Standards and Control (NIBSC) and Veterinary Medicines Directorate (VMD) before 31 December 2020 in its own national batch releases to an unlimited extent.
+It considers even after the end of the transition period on 31 December 2020 the EU certificates issued by the British authorities National Institute for Biological Standards and Control (NIBSC) and Veterinary Medicines Directorate (VMD) before 31 December 2020 in its own national batch releases to an unlimited extent.
+This approach is in line with many other EU/EEA Member States.